 About

-I have a particular interest in the function of dance as a route to prevention, management and treatment of conditions affecting physical, mental health and wellbeing.
+I have a particular interest in the function of dance as a route to the prevention, management and treatment of conditions affecting physical, and mental health and wellbeing.

-As such my research unpacks the ways that dance-movement is beneficial during times of uncertainty or ill health.
-To date, this has been explored through a range of transitional experiences such as, birth trauma, ageing, young onset dementia, military-to-civilian transition, and the impact of the climate crisis.
+As such my research unpacks the ways that dance is beneficial during times of uncertainty or ill health.
+To date, this has been explored through a range of transitional experiences such as birth trauma, ageing, young onset dementia, military-to-civilian transition, and the impact of the climate crisis.

 This work focuses on how somatic movement practices, environmentally responsive movement and ecological perspectives offer routes to [re]connection for those who experience a growing sense of detachment from their bodies and the rest of the world.

-As an independent dance artist with over 20 years of experience in participatory, health and professional performance practice, my work brings together, eco-somatic movement practice, improvisation and transdisciplinary collaboration combining dance, poetics, film and visual arts.
-Embedded in this enquiry is the desire to examine how the body’s relationship to our environment and the more-than-human supports processes of [re]connection and orients us in the world.
-This extends from my doctoral research that examined ways that movement improvisation principles can be applied to acts of writing in order to reveal the suchness of our lived experience through dance.
+As a dance artist with over 20 years of experience in participatory arts, arts for health and professional performance practice, my work brings together, eco-somatic movement, improvisation and interdisciplinary collaboration combining dance, poetics, film and visual arts.
+Embedded in this inquiry is the desire to examine how creative interactions with nature support [re]connection, [re]enchantment and orient us in the world.

 Current research:

-The AHRC funded Creative Dementia Research Group which is a collaborative longitudinal case study that is testing a new creative arts approach for people with younger onset dementia and their friends and family members who are living in the community.
-The work adapts elements of Neuro-Dramatic-Play (a play based therapeutic approach originated by Professor Sue Jennings) and will explore the benefits of this to strengthening communication, attachment and relationships for people with young onset dementia.
-This work brings together University of Derby, University of Northampton, Dementia UK, Young Dementia Network and people with young onset dementia in the co-production of this study.
+The AHRC funded Creative Dementia Research Group is a collaborative longitudinal case study testing a newly developed creative arts approach for people with younger onset dementia living in the community.
+The work adapts elements of Neuro-Dramatic-Play (a play based therapeutic approach originated by Professor Sue Jennings) and explores the benefits of this to strengthen communication, attachment and relationships for people with young onset dementia and those closest to them.
+This work brings together the University of Derby, University of Northampton, Dementia UK's Young Dementia Network and people living with dementia in the co-production of this study.

 Project Roam is a comparative study that explores the experiences of children and young people from inner city and rural communities participating in a series of outdoor, nature inspired, creative dance workshops called ‘Roam’.
 This ongoing work involves Ella&Co Dance Company and several primary schools in the South of England.

-Performing Us is a new study alongside Buxton Opera House that uses creative journalling as a means to explore the experiences of young people from rural and ex-industrial communities who participate in a programme of performing arts training.
+Performing Us has evolved in partnership with Buxton Opera House and uses creative journalling as a means to explore the experiences of young people from rural communities who participate in a programme of performing arts training.

-I am also leading a study with the LEVEL a contemporary Arts Centre in Rowsley Derbyshire.
-We are interested in the experiences, practices and professional development of artists creatively co-producing visual, performative or digital contemporary work that may be for, by or with learning disabled people, by a disabled creative or by an artist who considers how their work can be accessible for the wider community.
+I am also leading a study with The Level Centre, a contemporary arts centre based in rural Derbyshire.
+Together we are interested in the experiences, practices and professional development of artists creatively co-producing visual, performative or digital contemporary work that may be for, by or with learning disabled people, by a disabled creative or by an artist who considers how their work can be accessible for the wider community.

 Professional interests

-I am passionate about inter and trans-disciplinary creative process that aims to lay bare that inner workings of collaborative processes and evolving strategies for co-working and co-creating.
+I have an interest in creative processes that aim to lay bare the inner workings of collaborative processes and evolving strategies for co-creation.

 I have a longstanding enquiry into the ways dance and writing can enhance, co-exist, form and inform one another.
 My collaboration with poet and dancer Scott Thurston has been essential to the reimagining of my moving-writing practice.